cdlhub/documentation/md/Specification.md

 ## outputcalc <a id="outputcalc"></a>

-outputcalc performs results analysis such as an event loss table or loss exceedance curve on the sampled output from either the gulcalc or fmcalc program.
+with the exception of outputcalc where four reference implementations are provided.
+These are called eltcalc, leccalc, aalcalc, and pltcalc.
+The output from these components vary and it is up to the developer to decide what form the output takes.
+This specification covers the input stream requirements of outputcalc, which represents one of a potentially unlimited set of output components. outputcalc performs results analysis such as an event loss table or loss exceedance curve on the sampled output from either the gulcalc or fmcalc program.
 The output is a results table in csv format.
 Four examples are provided in the Reference Model.

 ##### Input